Irish government relieved at EU referendum win

 “It is a message of support from Ireland to Europe, I think that’s very simply what it is.
 Policymakers won’t have long to celebrate because there are wider issues in the euro area that they now must move their attention onto.”

-Irish two-year bond yields fell almost 50 basis points to 7.12 percent from a near five-month high in early trading, meaning short-term borrowing costs dropped back below those on longer-term bonds having inverted earlier in the week.
+Irish two-year bond yields were higher on the day at a near five-month high of 7.53 percent, meaning short-term borrowing costs still remained above those on longer-term bonds, a sign that investors are pricing in the possibility that Dublin will need a second bailout.

 “HELP TO BUSINESS”